9brada6/tabs-with-posts/development.md

 - Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
 - In tests, add coverage for each method.
+- Verify each icon alignment, in the simple style.
+Take the reference the user and the calendar icon.